 Grateful for Germany

 Since I've been in Germany I have recreated this holiday with my friends fro all over the world and it has become more important than ever to have this special occasion.
 During lockdown, not being able to have this gathering was pretty tough I admit as it's something we all look forward to every year.
-Now, I have friends who are German, Syrian, Indian, Mexican, and French who take part in this activity and I'm grateful to be able to do it again this year since we're all vaccinated.
+Now, I have friends who are German, Syrian, Indian, Mexican, and French who take part in this activity and I'm grateful to be able to do it again this year since now that with COVID not as much of an issue it's easier.
+Last year, we could only have 10 people as that was the cap before 'lockdown light'.
 It's always a lot of work and a lot of fun and I am happy to keep this tradition going even though I'm not in the US.
+We keep it going every year with turkey, all the good stuff on the side, and I've been adding in Mac n' cheese :D

 Here is the 6.5 kilo turkey I made one year!